SACGF/shariant_docs/docs/integration/api/classification_post.md

 `"delete": true`

 Withdrawn records:
-Can be "unwithdrawn" with a subsequent submission for the ID that doesn't have `"delete": true`.
+Can be "unwithdrawn" with a subsequent submission for the ID that doesn't have `"delete": true` or via the dashboard within the application.
 Do not show up in exports.
 Do not show up in classification searches (unless searching for the ID).
 Do not count towards discordance calculations.